 Leap Admin is an easy-to-use cloud-based administration tool.
-You use Leap Admin to invite users and manage their access to projects in the Leap quantum cloud service, view the status of problems submitted to solvers, troubleshoot submission issues, and generate solver usage reports.
+You use Leap Admin to invite people and manage their access to projects in the Leap quantum cloud service, view the status of problems submitted to solvers, troubleshoot submission issues, and generate solver usage reports.

-Users submit problems to solvers, which are quantum processing units (QPUs), classical, or hybrid; hybrid solvers use a combination of quantum and classical resources.
+Project members submit problems to quantum or quantum-classical hybrid solvers.
 Solvers are available by region (for example, North America or Europe).
-A project is a way of managing a logical or organizational grouping of solvers and users.
-A customer contract defines each project, including the solvers that are available, the amount of access time that is available each month to run problems on solvers, and the domains and subdomains (or individual email addresses) of the users who can be invited.
-In addition, users can have an individual amount of time allocated to them.
+A project is a way of managing a logical or organizational grouping of solvers and project members.
+A customer contract defines each project, including the project type, the solvers that are available, and the email domains and subdomains (or individual email addresses) of the people who can be invited.

 For information about D-Wave quantum computers, problems, and solvers, go to the Getting Started with D-Wave Solvers guide.